leapvn-lamvt/movie-explorer/README.md

 ## 📄 License

-This project is for educational purposes only.
+📚 Built with love and learning — for educational purposes only.

 ---